How to Calculate MACD Indicator in Excel

 After calculating the 26-day EMA, the next step involves computing the 12-day EMA.
 This is calculated similarly, using the same process as the longer EMA, except this one emphasizes shorter-term price movements.
 The difference between these two EMAs provides the basis for calculating the MACD line.

-See also How to calculate logarithmic average in Excel
+See also How to create ebay fee calculator in Excel

 The MACD line itself is the simple subtraction of the 26-day EMA from the 12-day EMA.
 This difference gives a clearer picture of the momentum shifts in the stock price.
 When the 12-day EMA crosses above the 26-day EMA, it indicates a potential upward trend, while the reverse signals potential downward movement.